gvwilson/thirdbit/_posts/2006/2006-11-01-drproject-internals-tickets.md

 date: 2006-11-01 13:46:51
 year: 2006
 ---
 At long last tickets...
 I still slip sometimes and refer to ticketing systems as "bug trackers", but they're much more than that.
 If version control is a project's memory of where it has been, ticketing is the to-do list telling it where it's going.
-New feature ideas, open questions, requirements---I haven't found a limit yet to what a ticketing system can be used to remember.
+New feature ideas, open questions, requirements—I haven't found a limit yet to what a ticketing system can be used to remember.

 The simplest possible ticketing system is a flat ASCII list of things that need to be done.
 Store this under version control, so that everyone in the project can edit it concurrently without information being lost, and you're already better off than you were.
 I ran several projects in the late 1980s and early 1990s this way, and still sometimes miss the simplicity.